Men in Black (1997 film): Plot

-In 1961, the Men in Black (MIB) organization is founded after secretly making first contact with extraterrestrials.
-The MIB designates Earth as a neutral zone for alien refugees who live in secret among humans.
-Agents monitor alien activity and use memory-erasing neuralyzer devices to maintain secrecy.
+In the mid-1950s, the Men in Black (MIB) organization was founded.
+After secretly making first contact with extraterrestrials in 1961, this small government agency, albeit underfunded, becomes fully independent and secret.
+The MIB designates Earth as a neutral zone for space alien refugees who live in secret among humans.
+Agents monitor alien activity and use "neuralyzer" devices, which erase their human targets' memories, to maintain secrecy.

-In 1997, MIB Agents K and D disrupt a border patrol operation at the Mexico–United States border to capture an alien named Mikey.
-When Mikey becomes violent, K kills him and neuralyzes the patrol officers.
+In 1997, MIB agents K and D disrupt a border patrol operation at the Mexico–United States border to capture a disguised alien.
+When it becomes violent, K dispatches it and neuralyzes the patrol officers.
 D, feeling too old to continue, asks K to neuralyze him so he can retire.

-Soon after, NYPD officer James Darrell Edwards III apprehends a suspect, unaware they are an alien.
-The alien warns of a coming threat before committing suicide.
+Soon after, NYPD officer James Darrell Edwards III apprehends a suspect, unaware that he is an alien; the suspect warns of a coming threat before committing suicide.
 K, impressed by James's performance, recruits him into the MIB.
-After completing a series of tests, James becomes Agent J, and his previous identity is erased from public records.
+After completing a series of tests, James becomes Agent J and his previous identity is erased from public records.

 Meanwhile, a hostile alien known as a "Bug" crash-lands in upstate New York.
-The Bug kills a farmer named Edgar and uses his skin as a disguise.
+It murders a farmer named Edgar and uses his deboned corpse as a disguise.
 K and J, tipped off by a tabloid news article, question Edgar's wife.
-They learn that the Bug has killed two aliens who were living on Earth in disguise.
-Their bodies, along with their pet cat, are sent to a morgue overseen by coroner Laurel Weaver.
+They learn that the Bug has murdered two aliens who were living on Earth in disguise.
+Their bodies, along with their pet cat, are sent to a morgue overseen by Coroner Dr. Laurel Weaver.